How a Podcast Should (And Shouldn’t) Fit into Your Growth Strategy

 But there’s even more opportunity for engagement and trust-building among existing leads via podcasting.

-What’s more, a lot of times a podcast helps people do email better because it gives them a good reason to reach out with a value add for their audience on a regular basis.
+What’s more, a lot of times a podcast helps people do email better because it gives them a good reason to reach out with a value add for their audience regularly.

 But where business owners tend to get tripped up is by thinking that podcasting should be how they grow their audience.